Louisli0515/MA244-Analysis-III-Revision/README.md

 # MA244-Analysis-III-Revision
 Personal revision on MA244 Analysis III, learn from tutorial sheet and past papers.

-So this repository will mainly focus on two parts, support class questions and past papers.
+This repository will mainly focus on two parts, support class questions and past papers.
 I will provide the pdf made by myself so there will not be any problems about license.

 ## Lecture notes